-370 Financial Principles.\ F and S. A study of the principles and problems of the financial management of the firm, including such topics as stock and bond valuation, working capital management, cost of capital and capital budgeting, capital structure, and dividend policy.
+370 Financial Principles.
+F and S. A study of the principles and problems of the financial management of the firm, including such topics as stock and bond valuation, working capital management, cost of capital and capital budgeting, capital structure, and dividend policy.
 Prerequisites: Economics 151 or 221, and Business 204.
 Mr. D. Cook, Mr. R. Vander Weele.

-371 Financial Instruments and Markets.\ S. An extension of 370 into topics such as leasing, mergers, and multinational finance; application of the theory of finance to investment instruments, including stocks, bonds, options, futures markets, and commodities, and to financial markets and institutions, including investment companies and the stock exchanges.
+371 Financial Instruments and Markets.
+An extension of 370 into topics such as leasing, mergers, and multinational finance; application of the theory of finance to investment instruments, including stocks, bonds, options, futures markets, and commodities, and to financial markets and institutions, including investment companies and the stock exchanges.
 Prerequisite: 370.
-Mr. R. Vander Weele.
+Not offered 1991-92.

-Advanced Corporate Finance.
+372 Advanced Corporate Finance.
 S. The principles of finance will be applied to current financial topics including analysis and forecasting of corporate performance, valuation, risk, the cost of capital, and strategic investment and financing decisions.
 Emphasis will be placed upon the development of using financial spreadsheet programs, and business case problems.
 Prerequisite: 370.
-Not offered 1990-91.
+Staff.

-380 Marketing,\ F and S. A study of the process of planning and executing the conception, pricing, promotion, and distribution of ideas, goods, and services that satisfy individual and organizational needs and objectives.
+380 Marketing.
+F and S. A study of the process of planning and executing the conception, pricing, promotion, and distribution of ideas, goods, and services that satisfy individual and organizational needs and objectives.
 Prerequisite: Economics 151 or 221.
 Not open to freshman students.
-Mr. S. Vander Veen, Mr. D. Rietberg.
+Ms. D. Kiekover, Mr. D. Rietberg.

-381 Advanced Topics in Marketing.\ F and S. This course deals with topics involving consumer behavior, the market research process, sales management, advertising, and marketing strategy.
+381 Advanced Topics in Marketing.
+F and S. This course deals with topics involving consumer behavior, the market research process, sales management, advertising, and marketing strategy.
 Students will work on the marketing problems of local organizations as a practicum.
 Prerequisite: 380.
-Mr. S. Vander Veen.
+Ms. D. Kiekover.

 390 Independent Study.
 F, I, S. Prerequisite: permission of the department chair.

 396 Business Seminar.
 S. An integrative study of strategic management, requiring contemporary, comprehensive case applications of concepts from economics, marketing, accounting, finance, management, and international business.
 Ethical aspects of strategic decision making will be emphasized.
 A management simulation game may also be used.
 Student teams will study cases and present their analyses.
 This course is recommended for students wishing to understand the formulation and implementation of ethical strategies in diversified businesses.
 Prerequisites: 260, 370, 380; Economics 222 or permission of instructor.
-Mr. S. Simpson.
+Staff.